Exploring Impressionism, Grades 6-8

 Brief bios and examples of art for 20 artists.

 A website devoted to Monet’s life and works.

-This 3-hour BBC mini-series tells the story of Impressionism most famous French artists — Monet, Degas, Renoir, Cézanne and Manet.
-View it here as a 15-video playlist via YouTube.
+This 3-hour BBC mini-series tells the story of Impressionism most famous French artists – Monet, Degas, Renoir, Cézanne and Manet.
+View it here in three parts via YouTube.

 The French Impressionists (PBS Video) (58:26)

 This PBS video documentary showcases “the color and texture that defined a turning point in art history.”

 - Matthew Collings: Impressionism, Revenge of the Nice 1/10 (2 hours)

 - The Impressionists Two-Step